 Cllr Searles voiced the concerns of many Cotswolds residents in asking why Dennis Grant’s fraudulent activities were not picked up earlier by local authorities.

-He also challenged what . . . → Read More: Cotswold District Council ignored alarm bells rung over Cotswold Water Park fraud, councillor claims
+He also challenged . . . → Read More: Cotswold District Council ignored alarm bells rung over Cotswold Water Park fraud, councillor claims

 Gloucestershire’s Chief Constable Tony Melville has backed a move to draft in officers from an outside force to conduct a “peer review” of the much criticised investigation into the Cotswold Water Park scandal.